rrmaram2000/AIPR_Codes/README.md

 To reproduce exact results:
 1. Use the same random seed (already set to 100)
-2. Use the same MATLAB version
+2. Use MATLAB R2019b or later is recommended
-3. Use the same dataset path
-4. Keep default CONFIG parameters
+3. Keep default CONFIG parameters

 ## Performance Metrics